Last Updated on

 Now as I said two of the main reasons that I pack my kid’s lunches are because they are picky and to give them better and healthier meals, but another reason that many parents pack their children’s lunches is to save money.

-And one way that we save money on our food budget is by using these money-saving worksheets that my friend Victoria created.
+And one way that we save money on our food budget is by taking the Food Budget Masterclass that my friend Victoria created.
 She feeds her family all wholesome foods for only $188 per month.

 This page may contain affiliate links, however, I will never recommend anything that I do not believe in and use myself.
 You can read more about my disclosure policy here.